HMS Cydnus (1813): Service

 tons, and 20 men.
 She had been sailing from Buenos Aires for London.

-On 14 March 1814 Cydnus and Pomone captured the American privateer Bunker's Hill, of 14 guns and 86 men.
+On 14 March 1814, Cydnus and Pomone captured the American privateer Bunker's Hill, of 14 guns and 86 men.
 Though Bunker's Hill had been known for her past successes, on this cruise she was eight days out of Morlaix without having captured anything.
-Bunker's Hill was the former Royal Navy cutter Linnet, which the French frigate Gloire had taken on 25 February 1813 near Madeira.
-Cydnus carried out convoy duties to the East Indies in 1814.
+Bunker's Hill was the former Royal Navy cutter Linnet, which the French frigate Gloire had taken on 25 February 1813, near Madeira.
+Cydnus escorted a convoy bound for the East Indies in 1814.